 The use of a kanji character for another meaning because of a similar pronunciation.
 This is a kanji-specific term for the Rebus Principle.
 In contrast to ateji, which describes the assignment of Japanese word readings to existing characters, kasha primarily describes the borrowing of existing characters for new words during the early development of the Chinese writing system.
 The kasha process was later largely displaced by the widespread development of phono-semantic characters, which combine phonetic borrowing with semantic qualifiers.

-A kanji pronunciation phonetically borrowed from a Chinese language.
-The character 音 means "sound" and points to the idea of reading characters by their associated (Chinese-derived) sounds.
+A kanji reading based on historical Chinese pronunciations.
+The character 音 means "sound" and points to the idea of reading characters based on their associated (Chinese-derived) sounds.

-A kanji pronunciation that is a native Japanese word (wago).
-The character 訓 means "to explain" and points to the idea of reading characters in a way that explains or indicates their meaning.
+A kanji reading derived from a native Japanese word (wago).
+Kun-readings can be categorized as either standalone (full word) or stem (part of a word) kun-readings.
+The character 訓 means "to explain" and points to the idea of reading characters in a way that reflects their meaning in native Japanese words.

 An assignment (当てる) of characters for a word based on either the characters' sounds or their meanings.
 In contrast to jukujikun, which generally assign Japanese words to existing character compounds from Chinese (characters → word), ateji generally seeks characters for existing words (word → characters)..